lime86/TravellingModule/docs/index.rst

 Structure of this documentation
 =================================
 This readTheDocs should be followed sequentially for new institutes.

-**If you are already have an established SCC testing site, please briefly review the experimental setup, but feel free to skip ahead to the Testing Procedure**.
+..
+Note:: If you are already have an established SCC testing site, please briefly review the experimental setup, but feel free to skip ahead to the Testing Procedure.

 Documentation structure: